showaykerker/Motor_Control/README.md

 }
 ```

-The default debounce time was set to 50ms, I tried 1ms and it worked well.
+The default debounce time was set to 50ms, I tried 1ms and it worked well even USR button EINT.